mgijax/ei/system_docs/readme.allele.txt

 .
 At most one Primary Image Pane is allowed.

-. if Status = 'Approvied': Approved By = current user, Approved Date = current date
+. if Status = 'Approved': Approved By = current user, Approved Date = current date

 . default Inheritance Mode = Not Applicable